WEC-Sim/WEC-Sim/source/tutorials.rst

    :width: 400pt
    :align: center

-* Place the **Global Reference Frame** from the *WEC-Sim Library* in the Simulink model file.
+* Place the **Global Reference Frame** from *Frames* in the *WEC-Sim Library* in the Simulink model file.
 The global reference frame acts as the seabed.

 .. figure:: _images/RM3_WECSim_GlobalRef.jpg
    :width: 400pt
    :align: center

-* Place the **Floating (3DOF)** block to connect the plate to the seabed.
+* Place the **Floating (3DOF)** block from *Constrains* to connect the plate to the seabed.
 This constrains the plate to move in 3DOF relative to the **Global Reference Frame**.

-* Place the **Translational PTO** block to connect the float to the spar.
+* Place the **Translational PTO** block from *PTOs* to connect the float to the spar.
 This constrains the float to move in heave relative to the spar, and allows definition of PTO damping.

 .. figure:: _images/RM3_WECSim.JPG
    :width: 400pt